 I wanted to be a famous musician, but I didn’t know any famous people.
 I didn’t grow up in Hollywood.
 None of my friends were successful.
 Fame was a secret insider’s group.

 So when I heard, “It’s all who you know,” it felt like the rest of that sentence was, “and you don’t know anyone.
 So forget it.”

-One day in college we had a guest speaker who was a head-honcho at BMI.
+One day in college we had a guest speaker who was a top executive at BMI.

 On his way into class I overheard him say he was hungry.
 He had come straight to our school without lunch, so when the teacher told him it was a two-hour class, he groaned.

 Because everyone was still getting seated, I quickly ran out to the hall, called the local pizza shop, and ordered a few pizzas to be sent to our classroom.

 After they arrived, he laughed and said, “Good move.
 I owe you one.”
 He gave me his card after class, and suggested I keep in touch.

 A year later, I realized “It’s all who you know,” doesn’t have to be depressing.
 I just never considered it could work in my favor.

 Every deal that’s bad for someone is good for someone else.
 So instead of moaning about the bad side, you can take the good side.

 If you think corporate radio is keeping your music from being heard, start a radio station!
 Look at the history of SomaFM.com for an example.